 Articles

 Does the RFU have a case to answer?
-Posted over 10 years ago
+Posted almost 11 years ago

 What, I wonder, would happen to rugby union if the unions of England, Wales, Scotland, Ireland and France decided to revenue share and use the power of their international TV contracts to centrally contract all their international players.